night-cruise/night-cruise/README.md

 #### About me✨

 * I use rust, python, go and c programming languages.
-My favorite programming language is rust.
 * I like anime, programming and Japanese music.
-My favorite bands are [honeydip](https://www.last.fm/zh/music/honeydip) and [fishmans](https://www.last.fm/zh/music/Fishmans).
+My favorite bands are Honeydip, Fishmans, Number Girls and Tokyo Shoegaze.

 #### Find me👀